 A Few More Days

 One evening – they all blur together – we stay in the restaurant area chatting with our new friends.
 The wind is so strong and sand starts flying around us.
-We noticed some of the staff members grab huge torches and start pacing along the shore.
-At first, they wouldn’t tell us why.
-Then we learned that they were checking for swells in the water as tsunami warnings had been issued.
-We were told ‘at least our island has a hill’.
-Yep, comforting.
+We notice some of the staff members grab huge torches and start pacing along the shore.
+At first, they won’t tell us why.
+We later learn that they are checking for swells in the water as tsunami warnings have been issued.
+We are told ‘at least our island has a hill’.
+Comforting.

 For the first time, Caesar actually gives us some insight into what is happening.
 He shows us that there are two cyclones and if they collide, a tsunami will ensue.
 From the map that he shows us, it seems chances are slim for the storms not to meet.

 The following morning the water seems to have receded even further.
 By lunchtime, Mike turns to me and tells me to put our passports, credit cards and my mobile phone into the plastic ziplock bag I usually use for airport security.
 Now, I’m really worried, as he’s typically the relaxed one.
-I remember having to go for a walk along the beach alone, taking deep breaths as I felt like a panic attack was coming.
+Looking back on this day, I clearly remember having to go for a walk along the beach alone, taking deep breaths as I felt like a panic attack was coming.
 Not that I often have these, it was all just very overwhelming.

 Finally, Good News